-To understand the how your credit score will impact your mortgage rate, consider using a a mortgage payment calculator to see how a few percentage points can make a big difference in the amount of money you’ll pay every month.
+To understand how your credit score will impact your mortgage rate, consider using a mortgage payment calculator to see how a few percentage points can make a big difference in the amount of money you’ll pay every month.

 How does my credit score impact my mortgage rate?

 Generally speaking, the best mortgage rates are available to everyone who meets all the lender’s criteria and has a credit score of 680 or higher.
 It doesn’t really matter whether your score is 681 or 890, as long as you’re within that range you can qualify for the lowest mortgage rates.

 Some borrowers with a score between 600-679 may still receive approval.
 But, some lenders may have more stringent criteria and could reject the application.
 For example, you may be required to make a larger down payment or asked to purchase mortgage default insurance, which protects the lender in the event you default on the mortgage.
 You may also pay a slight interest rate premium over the lowest rates.